 An agent’s attitude will dictate the customer’s experience.
 If they greet the caller in a polite, pleasant manner, the customer is likely to feel more at ease for the interaction’s duration.

-On the other hand, if the agent seems short-tempered, uninterested or unwilling to resolve the customer’s issue, satisfaction rates are certain to drop.
+If the agent seems short-tempered, uninterested or unwilling to resolve the customer’s issue, satisfaction rates are certain to drop.

 Your scorecard based on this quality assurance call center checklist should include a metric for agent’s attitudes.
-Did they greet the caller politely, by introducing themselves and apologizing for any wait times?
+Did they greet the caller politely by introducing themselves and apologizing for any wait times?
 Did they appear sympathetic when the customer addressed their pain point?
 Were they calm and professional under pressure?

 Never underestimate the importance of a good attitude.